Evaluating the Generalization Ability of Super-Resolution Networks: Prospects and Limitations

+Although the SRGA metric is designed specifically for blind super-resolution tasks, it can also be applied to other low-level vision tasks that face similar generalization challenges.
+For example, denoising, deblurring, and dehazing models are trained on a set of degraded images and expected to perform well on a wide range of in/out-distribution degraded images.
+The SRGA metric can be used to evaluate the generalization ability of these models across various types and levels of degradations.
+By using the SRGA metric in these tasks, we can obtain a reliable measure of a model's generalization ability to handle real-world scenarios.
+In the future work, we will explore the possibility of extending the SRGA metric to other image restoration tasks and investigating its effectiveness in evaluating the generalization performance of other more models.

 Since we are the first to propose a generalization assessment metric for SR networks, our work has several limitations.
 First, SRGA requires a relatively large amount of computation and storage.
+Specifically, to estimate the GGD parameters of a dataset with 200 output features and dimensions of 128 $\times$ 128 $\times$ 64 (with input dimensions of 32 $\times$ 32 $\times$ 3), the time cost is approximately 120 seconds using two physical Intel(R) Xeon(R) Gold 6258R CPUs with 32GB RAM.
 Second, unlike IQA, it is hard to subjectively evaluate GA by user study, as GA requires to measure the processing consistency between degraded datasets, not individual images.
 Third, SRGA is a statistical method, which cannot be directly used as a loss function to optimize the network.
 But we can mimic its behavior to guide the design of future models.